Luk-kar/Afforestation-Tracker/README.md

 ## 🔧 Configuration

-The configuration for the application is located in the [app/config.py](app/config.py) file.
+You can configure the application in the [app/config.py](app/config.py) file.
 This file centralizes the management of various settings, such as file paths and server settings.
 It also defines parameters for different data stages, including data acquisition, processing, and visualization:

 <details>
   <summary>Click me</summary>